cmachu/lightsaber/README.md

 You can find me on Jedi training circle <a href="https://cmachu.github.io/lightsaber/">https://cmachu.github.io/lightsaber/</a></p>

 ## How to get your own Lightsaber?
-You can install me via bower: `bower install ewok --save`
+You can install me via bower: `bower install lightsaber --save`